kylewjang/Thin-Section-Processing/README.md

 Method 2: Using the unphased filtered data

-The accuracy of the methods is fairly good, and each method has its perks.
+The accuracy of the methods is decent, and each method has its perks.
 However, there is likely a more accurate method that I couldn't seem to come up with within the limited time I had.

 Please note that the logic behind this project is not perfect.
 I am aware that colour alone is not sufficient for mineral identification, but it can be a distinctive feature.
 The main purpose of this project was to find a reasonably accurate mineral modes in an image, not neccesarily to return the precise number of distinct minerals in the image.